posted September 12, 2023

 - 4 cups apple juice

-In a large stock pot, combine the water, apple juice, salt, spices, and herbs.
+- Make the brine.
+In a large stockpot, combine the water, apple juice, salt, spices, and herbs.
 Bring to a boil.

-Once your turkey has been in the brine for long enough, remove from the brine and rinse gently, both on the inside and the exterior of the bird.
-Pat completely dry and drizzle with a little cooking oil or melted butter for a crispier skin.
+- Pat dry.
+Once your turkey has been in the brine for long enough, remove from the brine pat completely dry with a paper towel.
+Drizzle with a little cooking oil or melted butter for a crispier skin.
 You don't need to add any additional salt or seasoning to the exterior of the turkey before grilling or smoking.
 If you like, you can stuff the turkey cavity with the apple and onion slices from the brine.